SamMajumder/YieldScapeUSA/README.md

    - A `Time` column representing the time dimension (e.g., year) of the data.
    - An `Admin` column representing the first level of administrative division (e.g., State).
    - An `Admin 2` column representing the second level of administrative division (e.g., County).
-   - A `Value` column representing the yield values.
+   - A `Value` column representing the yield values or any other values that you wish to visualize

    The actual column names in your data can be different, as you will direct the app to the appropriate columns through dropdown selections.